Serena Williams pulls off huge comeback at French Open

 Williams duly sent her own forehand into the open court for 1-1.

-Of the 159 points played in the match, that could have been the most important.
+Of the 159 points in the match, that could have been the most important.

 There was simply no stopping Williams afterward, roars of delight and fist pumps confirming the shift.
 Barty, meanwhile, was rattled and the 22-year-old never regained her form of the first set.